-d) as in clause 20.1.2, if the indicated MCData subservice is IP Connectivity;
+d) as in clause 20.4.0b, if the indicated MCData subservice is IP Connectivity;

-8) shall include Warning header field(s) received in incoming responses to the SIP INVITE or SIP re-INVITE request; and
+8) shall include Warning header field(s) received in incoming responses to the SIP INVITE or SIP re-INVITE request;

+9.) if the incoming SIP 200 (OK) response contained an application/vnd.3gpp.mcdata-info+xml MIME body, shall copy the application/vnd.3gpp.mcdata-info+xml MIME body to the outgoing SIP 200 (OK) response; and

-9) shall interact with the media plane as specified in 3GPP TS 24.582 [15] clause 6.3.1.
+10) shall interact with the media plane as specified in 3GPP TS 24.582 [15] clause 6.3.1.